 Do you need a deposit?

 This is for the mortgage provider to stipulate, but in the vast majority of cases a deposit will be required.
 The percentage of the home’s value this demands will vary from provider to provider.

 How does Right to Buy affect conveyancing?

 By the time you need a conveyancer, you’ll be well along with your Right to Buy purchase.
 After agreeing the terms of the offer notice you receive from your landlord, you’ll need to get your mortgage in place and instruct a conveyancer.
 Your legal professional will manage your purchase from here, so you need to choose a conveyancer who’s experienced in dealing with Right to Buy transactions.

 There are some differences compared to regular purchases, but as you’re already living in your home they shouldn’t cause you any additional stress aside from the odd extra bit of paperwork.
 Your conveyancer will deal with the council to sort out things such as the title deeds on your home and advise you on certain rights and obligations.

-For more information on purchasing a new home, take a look at our handy home buying process guide, full of useful information to help you every step of the journey.
-We also have useful guides that cover the mortgage process and some of the key costs you can expect to see when buying a new home.
+Click here for more information on what your conveyancer does for you.
+We also have information on purchasing a new home with our handy home buying process guide, full of useful information to help you every step of the journey.
+Additionally you can take a look at our guides that cover the mortgage process and some of the key costs you can expect to see when buying a new home.